chirpier/chirpier-js/README.md

 Handling Offline Scenarios

 The SDK automatically queues events when the network is unavailable and sends them when the connection is restored.

-## Custom Storage Mechanisms

-The SDK uses localStorage for browser environments and in memory storage for Node.js.
-If you need a custom storage mechanism, you can extend the SDK by implementing the Storage interface.